-- the documented investment strategy and the execution of this strategy in practice. this includes whether the investment strategy focuses on earning contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows or realizing cash flows through the sale of the assets; - how the performance of the portfolio is evaluated and reported to the Fund's Management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how the investment manager is compensated: e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sates of financial assets in prior periods, the reasons for such sales and expectations about future sales activity.
+- the documented investment strategy and the execution of this strategy in practice.
+This includes whether the investment strategy focuses on earning contractual interest income, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of any related liabilities or expected cash outflows - how the performance of the portfolio is evaluated and reported to the Fund's Management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how the investment manager is compensated: e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; and - the frequency, volume and timing of sates of financial assets in prior periods, the reasons for such sales and expectations about future sales activity.